 As Chinese general, military strategist and writer Sun Tzu once said in The Art of War, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.

 In a brand-eat-brand business world, having great ideas, a strong R&D team and plenty of investment capital all go a long way toward helping you gain victory, but those alone are not enough.
 You also have to truly understand your competition.
-This is where competitive analysis comes in.
+This is where how to conduct a competitive analysis comes in.

 What is a Competitive Analysis?